Mindful Physician Coaching

 • Anything else that’s meaningful to you

-Equalizing all of these factors our using traditional concepts of balance is just not going to happen.
+Equalizing all of these factors our using traditional concepts of balance is virtually impossible.

 But if we borrow the concept of balance from art theory, it all starts to make more sense.